Cardiology nursing jobs at St George’s

 We offer a cardiac vascular and thoracic rotation to newly qualified nurses.
 This challenging and specialist programme is a great opportunity to gain an in-depth understanding of cardiac, vascular and thoracic nursing.
 The rotation consists of a four month rotation to three wards across the cardiology and CVT divisions.
 At the end of the programme you will have the option of a permanent job on a ward within the divisions.
 This is a great prospect for nurses who want a variety of experiences in acute settings; it is beneficial for those who are uncertain on where to begin their nursing career.
 The rotation will equip participants with the necessary knowledge and skills to become an adaptable and competent cardiac nurse.

-The Band 5 development pathway is very important to us; topics covered are relevant to practice and sessions are delivered by experience senior nurses, nurse specialist, practice educators as well as surgeons, cardiologists and other members of the multi-disciplinary team.
+The Band 5 development pathway is very important to us; topics covered are relevant to practice and sessions are delivered by experienced senior nurses, nurse specialist, practice educators as well other members of the multi-disciplinary team.

 Post-graduate training opportunities to study further in St Georges University & Kingston University to gain credits in courses such as:

-Cardiac Advanced Care, ECG modules, Clinical Assessment Course, Arrhythmia module, Cardiac Advanced Life Support (CALS) and Mentorship; these credits could be used towards a Master’s degree in an area of your professional interest.
-The senior nurses and Practice Educators will provide support for competency based development including venepuncture, cannulation, advanced life support, defibrillation, non-invasive ventilation, management of arterial lines, arterial blood gas monitoring and more.
+Cardiac Advanced Care, ECG modules, Clinical Assessment Course, Arrhythmia module, Cardiac Advanced Life Support (CALS), these credits could be used towards a Master’s degree in an area of your professional interest.
+The senior nurses and Practice Educators will provide support for competency based development including venepuncture, cannulation, non-invasive ventilation, management of arterial lines, arterial blood gas monitoring and more.